Direct polymerization of functional monomers

 The reaction was clearly controlled to a greater degree in the presence of a large molar excess of pyridine, which functions as a "pseudo" ligand, to ensure that the CuBr/bpy catalyst complex remains in solution.

-While the ATRP of several types of polar monomers, particularly acidic ones, has proven to be quite challenging, progress continues to be made.(17,19,20)
+While the ATRP of several types of polar monomers, particularly acidic ones, has proven to be quite challenging, progress continues to be made.(20, 22, 23)

 Other Functional Monomers Successfully Polymerized by ATRPThe following schematic shows some of the monomers polymerized by ATRP and include styrenes, (meth)acrylates, (meth)acrylamides.
-While polymerization of monomers with free acidic groups remain a challenge the can be incorporated into a copolymer if attention is given to presevation of an active catalysy complex throughout the reaction since functionality often dictates the appropriate conditions for an ATRP, solvent, temp, catalyst, etc..
+While polymerization of monomers with free acidic groups were only recently polymerized in a controlled manner, see above section, monomers with other useful functionalities can be incorporated into a copolymer if attention is given to presevation of an active catalysy complex throughout the reaction since functionality often dictates the appropriate conditions for an ATRP, solvent, temp, catalyst, etc..
+The use of functional macroinitiators allow incorporation functional monomer units that are generally polymerized by different mechanisms.

 (1) Matyjaszewski, K.; Jo, S. M.; Paik, H.-j.; Gaynor, S. G. Macromolecules 1997, 30, 6398-6400.